Table of Contents

 Chlorinated hydrocarbons (hydrochlorocarbons)

 DDT (“Deet”, Muskol) is the prototype hydrochlorocarbon.
+It is a principal organochlorine compound of insecticides.
+It is colorless.
+It is very soluble in fats and in organic solvents, and practically insoluble in water.
 DDT and its analogs block inactivation of sodium channels in nerve membranes, thus causing unchecked firing of action potentials.

 The first sign of toxicity is a tremor, which may progress to seizures.
 Chronic exposure is tumorigenic in animals; carcinogenic potential is unknown in humans with inconclusive association with Hodgkin lymphoma, brain cancer, and testicular cancer.
 No specific treatment is available.